 Oklahoma law requires the following notices in a foreclosure.

-If the borrower fails to respond to the suit or cannot prove there is no valid cause for the foreclosure, the court will grant judgment in favor of the lender.
+In a judicial foreclosure, the bank officially starts the action by filing a lawsuit in court.
+You'll get a summons and a complaint notifying you about the suit.
+If you fail to respond to the suit or don't have any valid defenses, the court will grant judgment in favor of the bank.
 After the judge issues a judgment of foreclosure, the property will be sold to satisfy the mortgage debt.

-In a nonjudicial foreclosure, the borrower has the right to cure any default and reinstate the mortgage for 35 days from the date of the notice of intention to foreclose.
-Okla.
+“Reinstating” is when you catch up on the defaulted mortgage's missed payments, plus fees and costs, to stop a foreclosure.
+In a nonjudicial foreclosure, the borrower has the right to cure any default and reinstate the mortgage for 35 days from the date the notice of intention to foreclose is sent, as discussed above.
+(Okla.
 Stat. tit.
-46, § 44.
-In addition, most mortgages contain a provision that permits the borrower to reinstate for a certain amount of time.
+46, § 44).
+Also, most mortgages contain a provision that permits the borrower to reinstate for a certain amount of time.

-Deficiency judgments in nonjudicial foreclosures.
-The foreclosing party can get a deficiency judgment by filing a lawsuit for the deficiency within 90 days after the foreclosure sale, but not if the borrower sends written notice to the foreclosing party by certified mail at least ten days before the foreclosure sale that:
+With a nonjudicial foreclosure, the bank generally can get a deficiency judgment by filing a lawsuit for the deficiency within 90 days after the foreclosure sale.
+But the bank cannot get a deficiency judgment if, at least ten days before the foreclosure sale, the borrower sends written notice to the foreclosing party by certified mail saying that:

 With both types of foreclosure, the court can limit the amount of the deficiency judgment to: